-My fiance and I are intent on purchasing a flat in New Covent Garden.
-My Conveyancer is not listed on the bank approved panel.
-Am I still permitted to retain my New Covent Garden conveyancing solicitor notwithstanding that they are excluded from the lender list of approved lawyers?
+I am buying a leasehold flat in New Covent Garden.
+My Solicitor is not on the bank approved panel.
+Can I still appoint my New Covent Garden conveyancing solicitor even though they are excluded from the lender list of approved lawyers?

-One will need to have a conveyancer to deal with the formalities when you take out a loan to purchase your property.
-The lawyer will conduct all the necessary due diligence on the property, ensuring that you’re properly registered as the owner and ensure that all the required mortgage paperwork is dealt with.
-You may select a New Covent Garden conveyancer of your choice.
-Nevertheless, if the lawyer appointed is not a member of the mortgage company approved list supplemental charges will be incurred as separate legal representation will be required by them.
+You must appoint a conveyancer to deal with the formalities when you need a loan to buy your property.
+They will conduct all the appropriate legal checks on the property, ensuring that you’re properly registered as the owner and ensure that all the required mortgage documentation is in order.
+You could appoint a New Covent Garden property lawyer of your choice.
+Nevertheless, where the solicitor appointed is not a member of the bank conveyancing panel supplemental fees will arise as separate legal representation will be required by them.
 Lender panel applications may be submitted, so provided your solicitor has not in the past applied for membership they should take the chance to apply.

 As someone unfamiliar with the New Covent Garden conveyancing process what’s the number one tip you can impart concerning the legal transfer of property in New Covent Garden

 You may not hear this from too many lawyers but conveyancing in New Covent Garden and elsewhere in South West London is often a confrontational experience.
 In other words, when it comes to conveyancing there exists plenty of opportunity for friction between you and others involved in the ownership transfer.
 For instance, the vendor, property agent and sometimes the mortgage company.
 Appointing a law firm for your conveyancing in New Covent Garden is a critical decision as your conveyancer is your adviser, and is the ONLY person in the transaction whose interest is to protect your legal interests and to protect you.